mbzshajib/online-cv/short-profile.md

 Banking accounts of Dutch-Bangla Bank Ltd, Bangladesh.
 This project is a customized variant of [Kona Pay](https://konasl.com/digitization-platform/kona-pay/) Platform for Bank Integration.

-- Integrated multiple bank accounting systems for issuing HCE payment card.
+- Integrated multiple bank accounting systems for issuing HCE virtual card.
 - Support multiple payment & transaction methods (e.g. NFC, POS, HCE, EMV QR, e-com, utility & bill, ATM etc.)
-- Worked as a system designer and implemented core payment authorization modules and POS applications on Ingenico and Nexgo devices for contactless payment.
+- Worked as a system designer and implemented core authorization modules and POS applications on Ingenico and Nexgo devices for contactless payment.
 - Prepared app servers and deployed in Bank data center with compliance of regulatory, high availability, and option to scale up.